patooworld/vsixvhax/Diagnostics.md

 >**Known issues:** simple syntax errors such as missing semicolons are currently not detected by diagnostics ([#102](https://github.com/vshaxe/vshaxe/issues/102)).

-Since diagnostics are updated on save, diagnostics and the `"files.autoSave": "afterDelay"` setting make a great combo.
+Since Diagnostics are updated on save, they combo very well with the `"files.autoSave": "afterDelay"` setting.

 You can also run Diagnostics over all files in the current project by using the ["Run Global Diagnostics Check"](/vshaxe/vshaxe/wiki/Commands#haxe-run-global-diagnostics-check) command.